emcwhirter-usgs/geomag-algorithms/docs/KUSGS_usage.md

     SJG x1.2    0      4      8     18     32     58     96    168    288    480
     HON x1.2    0      4      8     18     32     58     96    168    288    480
     GUA x1.2    0      4      8     18     32     58     96    168    288    480

+Ak index is defined as the average of the 8 "ak" values for a given day.

 ## Practical Considerations ##